- Veterans Employment & Education

-Programs and specific areas of work include American Legion Baseball, the National High School Oratorical Contest, Junior Shooting Sports, the Junior Law Cadet program, Boys State and Boys Nation, support for Boy Scouts of America, U.S. flag education and protection, support for Junior ROTC, voter awareness, and naturalization and citizenship of immigrants, along with a number of scholarship programs.
+Programs and specific areas of work include American Legion Baseball, the National High School Oratorical Contest, Junior Shooting Sports, the Junior Law Cadet program, Boys State and Boys Nation, support for Boy Scouts of America, U.S. flag education and protection, voter awareness, and naturalization and citizenship of immigrants, along with a number of scholarship programs.

-A full commission provides guidance to the Convention & Meetings Division, which plans and executes the organization’s annual national convention, along with a number of meetings and conferences throughout the year.
+A full commission provides guidance to the Convention Division, which plans and executes the organization’s annual national convention, along with a number of meetings and conferences throughout the year.

 Located at the John H. Geiger Operations Center in Indianapolis, the Emblem Sales Division has exclusive responsibility over the sales of merchandise featuring the emblem of The American Legion, including pins, caps and other items.
 The division facilitates the sale of thousands of items, including U.S. flags made in the United States, Legion Baseball items, and Legion Rider apparel.
 Merchandise can be found in the annually updated Emblem Sales catalog, and online at emblem.legion.org.
 The division also provides members with opportunities to shop in person at major national meetings, such as the national convention.

-The American Legion Finance Commission is responsible for the organization’s annual budget, funds management and oversight for divisions and departments within the Legion.
-The commission also manages permanent endowments and funds, including The American Legion Child Welfare Foundation, The American Legion Endowment Fund, The American Legion Insurance Committee, The American Legion Emblem Committee and The American Legion Overseas Graves Decoration Trust; and directs the work of the Finance Division.
-The Emblem Sales Division is also under the commission.
+The Finance Division works with the Finance Commission in regards to, among others, the organization’s annual budget; funds management and oversight for divisions and departments within the Legion; permanent endowments and funds, including The American Legion Child Welfare Foundation, The American Legion Endowment Fund, The American Legion Insurance Committee, The American Legion Emblem Committee and The American Legion Overseas Graves Decoration Trust.

 The Information Technology Division is responsible for the computer software and hardware of the Legion's National Headquarters, including the membership database, email campaigns, electronic membership-management tools such as the AIM software system, myLegion for members and officers, and the printing of renewal notices, labels and mass-mail services.